Intro to Farmland Investments: Row Crops Vs. Permanent Crops

 Create your account today to start diversifying with farmland.

 The above content is not intended to be a comparison between products, but is intended for general, educational and informational purposes only.
 Any performance noted is historical and there is no guarantee any trends will continue.
 All investing involves risks, including the complete loss of principal.
 Diversification does not guarantee a profit or protect against loss in a declining market.
 It is important for each investor to review their investment objectives, risk tolerance, tax liability and liquidity needs before investing.
 Investment vehicles have differences in fee structure, risk factors and objectives.
 Investments are considered speculative, involve a high degree of risk, including complete loss of principal, and therefore are not suitable for all investors.
+Investments are illiquid, not listed on an exchange, and not a short-term investment.

 Clicking some links in this article will take you to websites independent of and unaffiliated with AcreTrader.
 The information and services provided on these independent sites are not reviewed, guaranteed, or endorsed by AcreTrader or its affiliates.
 Please keep in mind that these independent sites' terms and conditions, privacy and security policies, or other legal information may be different.